Franz Ritter von Epp: Reichskommissar and Reichsstatthalter of Bavaria

+Epp's most notable historical action occurred on 9 March 1933, two weeks before the Reichstag passed the Enabling Act, which granted Hitler dictatorial powers.
+As part of the process of Gleichschaltung, on the orders of Reichskanzler Hitler and Reichsminister of the Interior Wilhelm Frick, Epp abolished the government of Bavaria and established a Nazi regime, with himself as Reichskommissar.
+On 10 April, Hitler appointed him the Reichsstatthalter (Reich governor) for Bavaria.
+In this position, he often clashed with Bavaria's Nazi Minister-president Ludwig Siebert.
+Epp's attempt to limit the influence of the central government on Bavarian politics failed.
+He retained his post as Reichsstatthalter until the end of the war, although he was relatively insignificant politically and became marginalized as a figurehead, with most power in the hands of Adolf Wagner, the regional Party Gauleiter.

 Arrest and death

-Epp was arrested on Paul Giesler's orders in April 1945, for being associated with the Freiheitsaktion Bayern, an anti-Nazi group led by Rupprecht Gerngroß.
-However, Epp had not wanted to be directly involved with the group, as he considered their goal—surrender to the Allies—a form of backstabbing of the German Army.
-The plan ultimately failed, with the resistance movement being crushed and over 40 of them being executed just hours before the liberation of the city.
+Epp was arrested by the Gestapo on 28 April 1945, on the orders of Wagner's successor, Gauleiter Paul Giesler, for being associated with the Freiheitsaktion Bayern—an anti-Nazi group led by Rupprecht Gerngroß.
+However, he was soon released due to the intervention of Reichsmarschall Albert Kesselring.
+Epp had not wanted to be directly involved with the group, as he considered their goal—surrender to the Allies—a form of backstabbing of the German Army.
+The plan ultimately failed, with the resistance movement being crushed and over 40 of them being executed just hours before the liberation of Munich by the US Army.

-Suffering from a heart condition, he was hospitalised at Bad Nauheim at the end of the war.
-On 9 May 1945, a clerk at the hospital alerted agents from the US Counterintelligence Corps that Epp was a patient there, and he was arrested and sent to a prison camp in Munich to await trial at Nuremberg.
-He died in detention on 31 January 1947, at the age of 78.
+Suffering from a heart condition, Epp was hospitalised at Bad Nauheim at the end of the war in Europe.
+On 9 May 1945, a clerk at the hospital alerted agents from the US Counterintelligence Corps that Epp was a patient there.
+Epp was arrested and sent to various prisoner of war facilities, including Camp Ashcan (formerly the Palace Hotel in Mondorf-les-Bains, Luxembourg) where major political and military figures of the Nazi regime were being held.
+He was later transferred to Munich to await trial at Nuremberg.
+He died in detention on 31 January 1947, at the age of 78, before he could be brought to trial.

+Posthumous denazification proceedings were conducted against Epp in 1948.
+Initially classified as Group I (major offenders), on appeal his status was reduced to Group II (incriminated persons) on 7 February 1949.